maurogeorge/active_model_serializers/docs/howto/test.md

 end
 ```

-To test the `posts#show` response of this controller we need to create a file in
+To test the `posts#show` response of this controller we need to create a file
-`test/support/schemas/posts/show.json` the helper uses a convention to the name
+named `test/support/schemas/posts/show.json`.
+The helper uses a naming convention
-of the file.
+to locate the file.

 This file is a JSON Schema representation of our response.